jyhrehjohnson/fossilsdb1/README.md

 Click http://127.0.0.1:8000/ to open the database.

--Once you have clicked the link, in the address, bar add /admin/ after the last forward slash.
-It should look like this: http://127.0.0.1:8000/admin/ this will bring you to the admin sign in page.
+-After you have clicked the link, in the address bar, add /admin/ after the last forward slash.
+It should look like this: http://127.0.0.1:8000/admin/ this will bring you to the admin sign-in page.

 -Enter the following credentials to gain access: